(Corrects spelling of company name in first paragraph, Exxon Mobil instead of Exxon Mobile)

 ‘A STRAIGHT ARROW’?

-with Putin and opposed U.S. sanctions against Russia for its
+In his role at Exxon Tillerson maintained close ties with Putin and opposed U.S. sanctions against Russia for its incursion into Crimea.

-Prize: the Epic Quest for Oil, Money, and Power,” said Russia represented a relatively small portion of Exxon’s overall operations and played down its significance.
+Daniel Yergin, author of the Pulitzer Prize-winning “The Prize: the Epic Quest for Oil, Money, and Power,” said Russia represented a relatively small portion of Exxon’s overall operations and played down its significance.

 “It was a business relationship,” Yergin said.